Force over Distance: Chapter 16

 TJ froze, her expression pained.
 Greer looked at the floor.
 Young folded the wrapper around what was left of the power bar, then looked at Rush.
 “Yeah, we did,” he said finally.

-“Why—” the scientist paused, struggling to construct a sentence, “why would you do that?”
+“Why—” Rush paused, struggling to construct a sentence, “why would you do that?”
 It was a good-faith question.
 Earnest, bewildered, and laced with so much exhaustion that it made Young’s chest ache.

 “Because,” Young said gently, “you weren't gonna stop trying to get back there.”

-“You don't understand,” Rush said, his diction losing its usual crispness.
-“It's been—almost twenty four hours since I've seen her.
-It's not—it’s never gone so long.
+“Y’don’ understand.”
+Rush’s diction had none of its usual crispness.
+“It's been almost twenty four hours since I’ve seen her.
+It’s not—it’s never gone so long.
 Never.
-I should’ve tried to find her yesterday.
-I shouldn’t have let you convince me—”
+I should’ve tried t’find her yesterday.
+I shouldn’t’ve let y’convince me—”

-“I have to,” Rush made another effort to get off the gurney, which was more of a poorly coordinated dive for the floor than anything.
+“I have to.”
+Rush made a poorly coordinated dive for the floor.

 “I know.”
 Young caught his shoulders.
 “I know, okay?
 I do.”